 Many desktop and laptop computers come with a Realtek sound card.
 Realtek digital output is used when you want to connect audio devices that are not digital but analog to your PC.
 Usually, the digital output is enabled by default, but if that's not the case, you can do it on your own, and we will show you the steps.
 Let's see how to enable Realtek's digital output.

 Steps to enable Realtek digital output

-- First, right-click on the speaker icon in the bottom-left part of the screen
+- First, right-click on the speaker icon in the bottom-left part of the screen.

-- Click on Playback devices
+- Click on "Open Sound Settings"

 - Click on Sound

 That's it!
 You have successfully enabled Realtek digital output.
-To disable it, go back to Control Panel > Hardware and Sound > Sound.
+To disable it, go back to the Control Panel > Hardware and Sound > Sound.
 Right-click on Realtek Digital Output and click on Disable.

 Done!
 You have now disabled Realtek's digital output.